We use some essential cookies to make this website work.

 First published during the 2019 to 2022 Johnson Conservative government

-The Environment Agency is urging people to sign up to flood warnings and to check the latest safety advice as Storm Dennis is set to arrive in the UK on Saturday.
+The Environment Agency is urging people to sign up to flood warnings and to check the latest safety advice as the risk of flooding in many areas continues.

 Don’t include personal or financial information like your National Insurance number or credit card details.